xmlet/HtmlFlow/features.md

 This is the most common usage of partials.

 There is another way of using partials, it's to construct a layout.
 The layout is a normal template, but with a hole to be filed with partials.
-Like we saw earlier, a partial has nothing special by himself.
+Like we saw earlier, a partial has nothing special by itself.
 What is interesting is the layout, consider the following template.

 ```